 Amtrak operates trains stopping daily in South Bend.
 The South Shore Line trains run directly from the Chicago Loop (at the corner of Michigan and Randolph) to the South Bend Regional Airport (about a three-hour trip).
 From the airport, Notre Dame is approximately a 15-minute ride by car.
 Various transportation methods are available (e.g., taxi, rental car, Uber, Lyft).

 Free parking passes will be available for registered guests to park in the Joyce, Compton, or Walsh Architecture lots on campus (each marked with a “C” on the campus map at map.nd.edu).
 Additional parking will be available in the stadium lot on Saturday, April 6.
 Request parking passes at the registration desk in McKenna Hall.

+All sessions at the conference are free and open to the public, but registration is required in order to join conference meals.
+The general registration fee is $75, or $50 for graduate students.
+Faculty, staff, and students of Notre Dame, Saint Mary’s College, and Holy Cross College may attend at no charge.
 Meals will be provided to registered attendees from lunch on Thursday, April 4, through lunch on Saturday, April 6, including a banquet dinner Friday evening.
 Guests should indicate on the registration form which meals they will attend.
-Light refreshments will be available during break sessions throughout the conference.

 Special thanks to Notre Dame cosponsors of this conference: the Ansari Institute; the Institute for Scholarship in the Liberal Arts, College of Arts and Letters; Latin American North American Church Concerns at the Kellogg Institute; and Notre Dame Research.